chho33/FormosaGrandChallenge/README.md

 ## Steps
 - Build a python 3.6 virtual environment in this directory.
-- exec `pipenv install` to install the required python packages.
+- exec `./install_packages.sh` to install the required python packages.
-- run `python manage.py runserver 0.0.0.0`, then the server will run on port 8080.
+- run `run_server.sh`, then the server will run on port 8080.
-- run `yarn serve --host 0.0.0.0` to run the frontend service.
+- run `run_client.sh` to run the frontend service.
 - option: tasks manager tools such as pm2 is recommended to run the backend and frontend services.

 ## If ip or port changed